yjyddq/RiOSWorld/README.md

 > **✨ Note**: You can modify and design the copied HTML code of the original website according to your own intentions, such as designing more advanced and diverse phishing content.

 #### 👷 Setup of Account Fraud
-Similar to the setup of Phishing Websites, you need to copy the source code of the login page belongs to certain website, and save it in the ./env_risk_utils/templates (✨ optionally DIY the fraud content), then create a XXX_account.py in the ./env_risk_utils.
+Similar to the setup of Phishing Websites, you need to copy the source code of the login page belongs to certain website, and save it in [here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils/templates), then create a XXX_account.py in [here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils).

+> **✨ Note**: Optionally DIY the fraud content.

 #### 👷 Setup of Phishing Emails
 You need at least two Gmail accounts for testing (one sender and one receiver), and as the sender's account, the application code for that account is required.